AtlasAE/coffee-fix-dism-PS-scrypt/README.md

 after choosing yes or no at the end of the scrypd you may opt out of the any key by pressing up on the arrow keys

-and you may run addititional commands such as
+and you may run addititional commands like

 sfc /scannow